-All events take place from 4:00pm to 5:30pm in the Multicultural Resource Center, 062 Elliott University Center.
+All events take place from 4:00pm to 5:30pm in the Office of Intercultural Engagement, Multicultural Resource Center, 062 Elliott University Center.

 Introduction to the “Borderlands” Series

 The Borderlands series was initially conceived following discussions during the visit of Mexican American author Luis Urrea.
 Urrea contented that the concept of a “border” created physical, social and spiritual boundaries that serve to divide people from each other.
 This concept spurred various partners, including Department of Languages, Literatures and Cultures (LLC), ALIANZA UNCG Latino Association and the Coalition for Diverse Language Communities (CDLC) to have further discussions on creating a programmatic series which would unpack the concept of borders from diverse perspectives.